— Boy with Bread, by Ozias Leduc (8 October 1864 – 16 June 1955)

 Guèvremont does not take us further.
 At any rate, Didace wants to speak to the curé about his plans to marry an Acadian woman who will bear him a fine daughter: Marie-Didace.

-- The inhabitants of Le Chenal du Moine are a closely knit society, almost impenetrable.
-That too creates tension.
+The inhabitants of Le Chenal du Moine are a closely knit society, almost impenetrable, which also creates tension.
 What if le survenant were an Englishman?
 At that time, there still was motivation, on the part of certain officials, to assimilate French-speaking Canadians.[i]

 Le Survenant is a Proustian novel, a remembrance of things past.
 We are in a small village, le Chenal du Moine, near Sorel, now Sorel-Tracy and Guèvremont makes us hear the birds and she takes us down the river in a row-boat: no motor!
 Her characters speak the French they brought to New France, they gather in huge kitchens, close to their cast iron stove.
 You should have seen my grandmother’s, not to mention her house.